WATERFRONT TRAIL; LAKE ONTARIO/NIAGARA SECTION:

 To start from Charles Ansell Park in St. Catharines [Western End]; From I-190 in Lewiston, NY cross the Lewiston-Queenston Bridge into Canada.
 Follow Route 405 to Queen Elizabeth Way.
 Cross the Welland Canal and take exit 44 to Dieppe Rd.
 Follow to Route 48 and turn right.
 Follow to Route 87 and turn right.
 Take your first right on Route 52 and the park is on your left.

-Note; Right leads to Veterans Memorial Park.
+Note; Right leads to Veterans Memorial Park

-Head left, staying straight and you'll come to another intersection at Butler's Barracks NHS (Company B Headquarters).
+Head left, South, staying straight and you'll come to another intersection at *Butler's Barracks NHS (Company B Headquarters).

 Note; The 9/11 Memorial Walk is located here as well.